 What does this mean?

-The Uniting Church is entrusted to provide a safe environment for all people to encounter God, to deepen relationships and grow in faith.
+The Uniting Church in Western Australia is entrusted to provide a safe environment for all people to encounter God, to deepen relationships and grow in faith.
 We believe that every person is precious to God and that in following Jesus’ example we are called to care for all people, especially those who are vulnerable.

 We commit to being a community which: